ONTARIO M1 TEST RULES 04

 Don’t Focus Exclusively on The Driving Portion – Too often you’ll get caught up on the driving portion of a test, and you’ll neglect the written portion as a result.
 Remember, you need to pass both portions in order to get your license.
 So dedicate the proper amount of time to passing the pencil-and-paper test before you worry about getting behind the wheel.

-This online Ontario M1 Test, with multiple choice questions, is intended to help you prepare for the Ontario M1 Motorcycle driver’s test that is required before you can get your Motorcycle driver’s license.
+This online Ontario M1 Test, with multiple choice questions, is intended to help you prepare for the Ontario M1 Motorcycle driver’s test required before you can get your Motorcycle driver’s license.
 This free practice written knowledge test is a lesson that is essential for getting your Ontario M1 driver’s license at your local licensing office.